Mayuri0406/Data-Cleaning-Project/README.md

                   => Remove unnecessary columns.

-After obtaiing the clean data of layoffs, exploratory data analysis is done.
+After obtaiing the clean data of layoffs, Exploratory Data Analysis was done.

                     => The laidoffs